scott-guthridge/pylibvna/docs/source/conv.rst

    b_2
    \end{bmatrix}

-The **t** parameters for a cascade of two-port networks is the left-to-right matrix product of the **t** parameters of each successive stage.
+The **t** parameters for a cascade of two-port networks is the matrix product of the **t** parameters of each successive stage, left to right.

 The **u** (inverse scattering-transfer) parameters are defined as: